 Now this story has been a long time coming.

 As the ever-evolving relationship between Clara and Me has come to inform their choices, both characters must find solace in their respective paths, and – perhaps – their pasts.
-Whilst this is further explored throughout the episode, with both women dealing with the fallout of the previous episodes in their own way, Janine River’s A Quick Succession of Busy Nothings shifts its focus to the relationship between Clara Oswald and Jane Austen, one that precedes Clara and Me’s.
+Whilst this is further explored throughout the episode, with both women dealing with the fallout of the previous episodes in their own way, Loafer's The Plan of a Novel shifts its focus to the relationship between Clara Oswald and Jane Austen, one that precedes Clara and Me’s.
 This first series, in essence, is about what Clara is, what she wants to be, and what role she has to fill in the universe; faced with these questions, who better to turn to than a confidante and lover?

 This a character piece at its core: a study in how three strong characters react to each other’s presence, each other’s lives, and each other’s complex and fraught relationships to storytelling – tenderness and bitterness both accounted for.
-And more than anything else, A Quick Succession of Busy Nothings is a celebration of queer love between complicated women.
+And more than anything else, The Plan of a Novel is a celebration of queer love between complicated women.

 Episode Ten: Heroes for Ghosts Written by Alex King & Ruth Long